Sound, Awareness, and the Search for the Lost Chord

 The living body is a dynamic field of relationships.
 Some patterns are measurable with instruments.
 Some are felt directly as warmth, pressure, vibration, tension, release, vitality, fatigue, emotion, or presence.

 PrimaSounds invites attention into a body that is already electrical, rhythmic, wave-like, and alive.
 When I listen, I experience the body as a living instrument.
 The ears hear, but the rest of the body participates.
 The chest receives pressure.
-The belly responds to bass.
+The abdomen responds to bass.
 The spine and bones conduct vibration.
 The skin feels the room.
 Breath changes.
 Balance shifts.
 Attention gathers.

 Hearing, Body, and Nervous System